 Requests for information and records may be obtained from the City in the following ways:

-By telephone: Simple requests for information relating to City programs and services can be processed at the time a request is made by contacting the appropriate department or by contacting the City Clerk’s Office at (707) 647-4369 for referral to the appropriate department.
+- By telephone: Simple requests for information relating to City programs and services can be processed at the time a request is made by contacting the City Clerk’s Office at (707) 647-4369 for referral to the appropriate department.

 Every attempt is made to provide you with a timely response.
 Crafting your request with as much specificity as possible will facilitate the most accurate and efficient response to your inquiry.
 There is no charge to review records.
 However, City policy allows for reimbursement of any duplication costs.
 Per City of American Canyon Administrative Policy No. 2006 copying and scanning charges are $.20 cents per page and $.25 per page for a two-sided page.
 Copies of Fair Political Practices campaign and conflict filings are $.10 per page.
 The City also reserves the right to request a deposit based on the estimate of expected material to be duplicated.